SYSC3110Proj/Jump_In_Proj/README.md

 ## Deliverables

 Source code:
-* PlayBoard.java: Model for the game board
+* TilePlayBoard.java: Model for the game board
 Author:Ruixuan Ni
 * View.java: The view of game of a game board
 Author:Zewen Chen,Craig Worthington